 The strength of patents involves complex legal and scientific questions and can be uncertain.
 The patent applications that we may in the future own or license may fail to result in issued patents in the United States or in other foreign countries.
 Even if the patents do successfully issue, third parties may challenge the validity, enforceability or scope thereof, which may result in such patents being narrowed, invalidated or held unenforceable.
 Furthermore, even if they are unchallenged, any of our future patents and patent applications may not adequately protect our intellectual property or prevent others from designing around our claims.
-If the breadth or strength of protection provided by the patent applications we may own, license or pursue with respect to AL001, AL002 or any future product candidates is threatened, it could threaten our ability to commercialize AL001, AL002 or any future product candidates.
+If the breadth or strength of protection provided by the patent applications we may own, license or pursue with respect to AL001, AL002 or any future product candidates.
 Further, if we encounter delays in our development efforts, the period of time during which we could market AL001, AL002 or any future product candidates under patent protection would be reduced.
-Since patent applications in the U.S. and most other countries are confidential for a period of time after filing, we cannot be certain that we were the first to file any patent application related to AL001, AL002, or any future product candidates.
+Since patent applications in the U.S. and most other countries are confidential for a period of time after filing, we cannot be certain that we were the first to file any patent application related to AL001, AL002 or any future product candidates.